cepharum/hitchy/docs-source/principles.md

   ```

 * Always work asynchronously when starting some action that might block even for a moment.
-* Embrace streams.
+* Embrace streams to limit consumption of memory.
 * Keep an eye on what might happen under the hood of Javascript engine.
 * Check out [popular tests at JSPerf](https://jsperf.com/popular) or [try it yourself](https://jsperf.com/).

-That's why Hitchy prefers good old for-loop over using iterating functions relying on callbacks when processing arrays.
-That's why arrays are filtered and mapped in a single pass using pre-dimensioned arrays to be spliced afterwards instead of using `[].map()` or `[].filter()`.
+Because of these principles the code of Hitchy is sometimes hard to read as it focuses on performance instead of readability.